nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Id is unique and automatically generated when person is added.

 Persons with the same fields for email, phone or ID are not allowed.
-This is because these field would always be unique for each individual, so there should not be a situation where two individuals have the same data in any of these fields.
+In real life, these fields would always be unique for each individual, so there should not be a situation where two contacts have the same data in any of these fields.

 | Field Name | Description                                    | Constraints                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 |------------|------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|